Ronaldo-max/Atelie-daplante/README.md

 # Ateliê Daplante

-### Esse projeto foi desenvolvido para testes de interface e como forma de aprendizado utilizando html, css e javascript.
+### This project was developed for interface tests and as a way of learning using html, css and javascript.

 <br>

-- O objetivo desse projeto é simular um portifólio de decoração de jardins internos e mine jardins.
+- The objective of this project is to simulate a portfolio of decoration of indoor gardens and mine gardens.

-## Fontes
+## Sources

 - Roboto
 - Sulphur Point